We unite suppliers and green industry professionals worldwide

 3. Climate Zones and Temperature

-The pulmonaria plant flourishes in temperate regions, and does well in the USDA Hardiness Zones of 3 through 8, as well as cold winters and light frosts.
-However, plants in regions with hot and humid summers (zones 9 and beyond) experience heat stress, and should be planted in deeper shade with enough mulch to keep the soil cool.
+Pulmonaria grows best in temperate regions and is also suited to the USDA Hardiness Zones 3-8 with cold winters and light frosts.
+However, the regions with hot and humid summers (zones 9+) suffer from heat stress, and it is advisable to plant these in deeper shade with sufficient mulch to cool the soil.
 The ideal temperature conditions for pulmonary plants are as follows:

 • Spring and Fall: Roots are encouraged in colder temperatures (40 – 65 °F) leading to foliage and flower growth.